Skip to Main Content

 Citing AI in APA Style

-At this time, the APA says that when you use AI-generated text, you should create a reference list entry and in-text citation to properly acknowledge the tool that you used.
-More details regarding the APA’s guidance on this topic can be found in the APA Style post How to Cite ChatGPT.
+At this time, the APA says that when you use content generated by AI, you should create a reference list entry and an in-text citation to properly acknowledge this use.
+More details regarding the APA's guidance on this topic can be found in the APA Style post Citing Generative AI in APA Style: Part 1 -- Reference Formats.

 • Author: List the creator of the tool that you used.
 For example, OpenAI is the creator of ChatGPT.